-But a PC 459.5 conviction will not make a person deportable.
+But a PC 459.5 conviction will not make you deportable.

 5. Can I get my conviction expunged?

 You can get an expungement if convicted of shoplifting.

 An expungement is favorable since it erases many of the hardships of a conviction.
-And having a clean criminal record greatly increases the defendant’s employment prospects.
+And having a clean criminal record greatly increases your employment prospects.

-A judge will grant an expungement if a convicted party successfully completes:
+A judge will grant an expungement if you successfully complete:

 - probation, or

 - your jail term (whichever was imposed).

-Loss prevention officers – who are employed by many stores to prevent shoplifting – can do the following if they believe someone is stealing store property:
+Loss prevention officers – who are employed by many stores to prevent shoplifting – can do the following if they believe you are stealing store property:

-- Ask to look in a suspect’s bag (but the suspect can refuse),
+- Ask to look in your bag (but you can refuse),

 - Use reasonable force to detain you,

-- detain a suspect for a reasonable time, and
+- Detain you for a reasonable time, and

-Note that a person is not required to speak with a loss prevention officer.
-If suspected of shoplifting, it is best for the suspect to say nothing at all until he/she speaks with a lawyer.
+Note that you are not required to speak with a loss prevention officer.
+If suspected of shoplifting, it is best for you to say nothing at all until you speak with a lawyer.